For those who prefer video, this case study is described in the April 19th lecture of our Spring 2017 course.

 [Study author Dianna Kenny] found that musicians from older genres – including blues, jazz, country and gospel – have similar lifespans to American people their own age.
 The life expectancy for R&B musicians is slightly lower, while the life expectancy for newer genres like rock, techno, punk, metal, rap and hip hop is significantly shorter."

-A Washington Post / Tampa Bay Times story, running under the headline "The deadliest profession: hip-hop artist", goes even further, quoting author Dianna Kenny as follows:
+A regular news story in the Washington Post goes even further, quoting author Dianna Kenny as follows:

 "It's a cautionary tale to some degree," Kenny told the Washington Post.
 "People who go into rap music or hip hop or punk, they're in a much more occupational hazard profession compared to war.
 We don't lose half our army in a battle."More dangerous than war — that's a strong claim.